lugafner/FreehandRasterGeoreferencer/README.md

     - Go to the plugin directory
     - Launch "build.bat" or "build.sh"
 4. The next time QGIS is opened, the plugin should be listed in the "Plugins" > "Manage and install plugin" dialog

+**Note that the QGIS 2 branch is considered legacy and no further development is planned at this point.**

 # Documentation